FAQS

 Is Porchfest accessible for those with disabilities?

-As much as the streets are accessible.
-We prioritize walking and rolling (including wheelchairs) over motor vehicles in all areas of the event.
+As much as the streets are accessible, yes.
+We prioritize walking and rolling (including wheelchairs) over motorized vehicles.
 And, Highland Park has a fairly solid network of accessible sidewalks and curb ramps as well to get you through and around the neighborhood.

 We strongly discourage driving.
 In addition to reducing traffic around more vulnerable visitors, this also ensures that those who absolutely do have to drive (such as those with disabilities) can find adequate parking in close proximity to where things are happening.